JoeUgly/Ringfingers_Roster/Advanced_Usage.md

-What video formats are allowed?\
-Anything that OpenCV can read.
-This program uses only very basic error checking in regards to reading a file as a video.

-How can I skip some files in a folder?\
-Use your CLI's glob / wildcard capabilities.\
-Example using Windows PowerShell:\
-`python C:\Users\jhalb\Downloads\ds3_rc.py $(dir C:\Users\jhalb\Videos\*.mp4)`

-Example using Bash:\
-`python3 /home/jhalb/code/ds3_rc.py /home/jhalb/videos/*.mp4`

 <br/><br/>
 ## Output
 This program outputs the results in JSON / Python dictionary format.
 The key is the player name and the value is a list of file paths (the names of the videos in which the player's name was found).\